top of page

 Level 5 (1.0)

-As an Ofqual-recognised End Point Assessment Organisation (EPAO), Elevate supports your Digital Learning Designer Apprenticeship End Point Assessment (EPA) needs.
-We provide practical assistance and clear guidance to ensure apprentices are well-prepared for their EPA success.
+As an Ofqual-recognised Assessment Organisation (AO), Elevate supports your Digital Learning Designer Apprenticeship Assessment needs.
+We provide practical assistance and clear guidance to ensure apprentices are well-prepared for their Assessment success.

 Explore the details of this assessment below, or contact us for more information.